codecraftingtools/hildegard/README.rst

 ==================

 Hildegard is written in `Python 3`_, and requires the `libavoid`_ and `qtpy`_ Python packages to operate.
-Please set up a `virtual Python environment`_ and then follow the installation instructions for each of these prerequisite packages.
+Please set up a virtual Python environment using `virtualenvwrapper`_ and then follow the installation instructions for each of these prerequisite packages.

 The current implementation also requires the `PyYAML`_ Python package, which can be installed like this::